Protecting the Junction’s Look and Feel by supporting Heritage Designation to preserve its unique character

 Action is needed now to protect Heritage Properties from demolition and out of character rebuilds

 The JHCD Board is working with the City Heritage Planning and community groups to have the Junction designated a Heritage District by the City of Toronto.
 This will retain heritage buildings and spaces in the Junction and foster development that enhances its character.
+Get involved in this initiative by attending the open house and distributing information about the project.

 Meet the Heritage Designation Team